lingtalfi/Kamille/doc/claws/claws-mvc.md

         Another thing the controller can do is pass application environment/context variables to the model.
         Note: if the model uses super php arrays directly (like $_GET, $_POST, etc), then there is no need for the controller to pass them to the model.

+        In short, the controller can verify that the branching variables are ok, and potentially change the View depending if something unexpected occur.